-Check over your mower and replace all damaged, worn or missing parts so your mower is in good operating condition.
+Check over your mower and replace all damaged, worn, or missing parts so your mower is in good operating condition.
 All hardware needs to be in securely in place.

 Step 20: Grease Lubrication Points on Your Craftsman Riding Mower

-Grease your front wheels, front axle and deck wheels.
+Grease your front wheels, front axle, and deck wheels.
 You will find a grease zerk on each of these items.
-Properly lubricate your lift linkages, pivot points and brake to ensure they are able to move freely.
-I use a tube of high performance grease and a spray lubricant.
+Properly lubricate your lift linkages, pivot points, and brake to ensure they are able to move freely.
+I use a tube of high-performance grease and a spray lubricant.

 I like cleaning my mower on a sunny day.
 Having a breeze is a plus.
 Leaving it in the sun to dry allows the moisture around your electrical components and other areas of your mower to evaporate and completely dry.

-Using a leaf blower to blow air on your mower can also assist with drying your mower.
+Using a leaf blower to blow air on your mower can also assist with drying the mower.
 Any moisture left in the mower can cause premature corrosion of your mower’s components.
 Read more about cleaning your mower here.